jpreardon/flickr-wp-upload/worklog.md

 - Write an error log when uploading/updating in upload-images.py
 - Timestamp the upload/error logs on upload-images.py
 - Add logging to update-meta-data.py
+- Update images with comments
+  - Fetch the username from the [flickr api](https://www.flickr.com/services/api/) since they didn't provide it in the json they gave me
+  - Create a comment on WP.
+My settings require the user to enter a name and email address.
+I'll need to relax this at upload time, otherwise the comment creation will fail.
+  - I think I'll be ready for a test run as soon as I can create "albums".

 ## 2019-02-16